nadersafa1/double-elimination/README.md

 - Receives losers from winners bracket rounds 1 and 2
 - Winners from losers bracket finals get 3rd place, loser gets 4th

+### Cross-Bracket Matchups

+To prevent potential rematches, losers from WB round 2+ are routed to **mirrored positions** in the losers bracket:

+- WB R2 pos 0 (top half) → faces LB R1 winner from bottom half
+- WB R2 pos N-1 (bottom half) → faces LB R1 winner from top half

+This ensures players from opposite sides of the winners bracket meet in the losers bracket.

 ## Bye Handling

 When participant count isn't a power of 2, byes are automatically created and processed: